aws-samples/lambda-refarch-fileprocessing/pipeline/README.md

 Once that is complete you can remove both the Application Stack and the Pipeline Stack.
 Note that the pipeline stack should not be removed until the application stack has successfully deleted as it is deployed using a role present in the pipeline stack.
 This role is used to also delete the stack.

+Additionally there will be some codebuild logs and loggroups left over in CloudWatch, these can be deleted.